Written By Abdun Nur

-You haven’t faired well in your would-be Angle land.
+You haven’t fared well in your would-be Angle land.

 The Angles and Saxons are no longer the force to be reckoned with, no longer the slavers of the past; here, in Gaul exist the white slavers of feudal dominance, we have perfected slavery, while you only toyed with it.

-We show absolutely no mercy, we take everything, we rule through absolute fear, we are dread, we are fear, we are relentless.
+We take everything.
+We rule through absolute fear.
+We are dread, we are terror, we’re relentless.

 But to travel to Albien and help the Angles means I leave my lands at the mercy of my enemies, and I can’t fight here if I’m there.

-I’ve informed all the land Barons of our mutual masters wishes, warning them against attacking my lands, on the grounds that my mission bears the Papal banner and Papal ring.
+I’ve informed all the land Barons of Hildebrand’s wishes, warning them against attacking my lands, on the grounds that my mission bears the Papal banner and Papal ring.

-The slaver, Lord Conan the Duke of Brittany is a problem.
+The slaver, Lord Conan, the Duke of Brittany, is a problem.
 My spies sent me warning, telling me that he would take the opportunity to invade the duchy.
+But, as it happened, I needed no spies, as he himself declared it openly.
 So now I’m forced to war with him, before I can advance to aid the Angles.”
 William said calmly.